nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 > Digital solutions **MUST** be developed with a clear API first focus, that can then be integrated with the NHS app, or any other app (or web site) that may be specified in the future.

-There should also be thought into the customising of the User Interface – if a region wants a varied UI – do they create there own and utilised the central APIs, or does the centrally provided UI allow some level of customisation depending on region?
+There should also be thought into the customising of the User Interface – if a region wants a varied UI – do they create their own and utilised the central APIs, or does the centrally provided UI allow some level of customisation depending on region?

 > **Area 06**
 >